krotz-dieter/dicomweb-dmwl-mpps/README.md

 - unselect *Export Sub Folder*

 ## Use Cases
-One of the main use cases shows the interaction of an modality with a worklist provider, Printer and Image Manager.
+The main use case of DICOMweb Modality Services shows the interaction of a Modality with a Worklist Provider, Printer and Image Manager.
+The scope of this repository is the interaction between several actors with the Worklist Provider.

 ![Overview Diagram](diagrams/Overview.png)

+Another use case in scope is about acquisition modalities in the context of encounter-based imaging, namely when there is no Workitem for the imaging performed.
+These modalities would need to create a Workitem themselves, in line with the [IHE EBIW integration profile]().

+Furthermore, there are also dashboard-like applications that want to show the progress of the Workitems, or applications that base there behavior on work being done by some other device or application.
+Both of these require notifications on the status of Workitems.

 ## Mapping the DIMSE MWL & MPPS commands to DICOMWeb Worklist Service Transactions and Requests
 | MWL & MPPS | Worklist Service Transaction | Worklist Service Request |